Family Secrets, 2025 - 2026. Solo intervention, Hastings Museum & Art Gallery, East Sussex.

 Detail: Family Ties, 2022-23.
 All glazed ceramic.

-Pace’s Reclining Figures series (2024-25) revisits one of the oldest and most enduring motifs in sculpture.
-In Pace’s series, her reclining figures suggest vulnerability–appearing to have slipped over or perhaps are struggling to get up.
+Pace’s Reclining Figures series (2024-25).
+Revisiting one of the oldest and most enduring motifs in sculpture, Pace’s reclining figures suggest vulnerability: perhaps they've slipped over or are struggling to get up.

 Bowl for Shame Soup 1, 2025.
 Glazed ceramic.
-From the Soup Service series, including a Tureen & 4 bowls.
-Pace’s soup service suggests something other than the satisfying nourishment we expect from a soup: her bowls form an integral part of an imaginary family meal where ‘Shame Soup’ is on offer.
+The Soup Service includes the Tureen & 4 bowls.
+Pace’s suggests something other than the satisfying nourishment we expect from a soup: her bowls form an integral part of an imaginary family meal where ‘Shame Soup’ is on offer.

 Vessel For Family Secrets, 2025, glazed ceramic.

 Vessel (For the Ancestors), 2023.
-Glazed ceramic Pace’s Vessel is a reimagined amphora, intended to provoke thoughts about those who came before us.
-Appearing to emerge from inside of the vessel, each strange face connects with an imagined ancestor.
+Glazed ceramic A reimagined amphora, intended to provoke thoughts about those who came before us.
+Each emerging face connects with an imagined ancestor.